jdcarvalho/pynet-tester/README.md

 Usage:

-On source directory execute:
+On the source directory execute this command to list all servers available:

     python pynet-tester --list

-Get your best server and check internet speed
+Get your best server and check internet speed with this command:

     python pynet-tester --check SERVER_ID

-A database will be created to store the results, you can export it to CSV file with
+A database will be created to store the results named speed.db, you can export the data to CSV file with this command

     python pynet-tester --export YYYY-MM-DD